posit-dev/r-shinylive/README.md

 ## Usage

-(Optional) Create a basic shiny application in a new directory `myapp/`:
+To get started, we'll create a basic shiny application in a new directory `myapp/`.
+If you have an existing Shiny application, you can skip this step and replace `"myapp"` with the path to your existing app.

 ``` r
 # Copy "Hello World" from `{shiny}`